yihuitee/Space-Weather-Simulation-Summer-School/syllabus.md

 - __Thursday: Making more complicated plots and animations__: We will learn to make animations and plots that are a little more complicated *(Learning objective 4, 5, 7)*
-- __Friday: Final Project__: We will end our week with a project for personalized groups to manage and plot scientific data *(Learning objective 1-7)*
+- __Friday: Final project__: We will end our week with a project for personalized groups to manage and plot scientific data *(Learning objective 1-7)*

 ## Week 2

 - __Monday: Intro to version control and ODEs__: You will set up a github account and use git. *(Learning Objectives 3, 4, 6, 8)*
-- __Tuesday: Intro to Chemistry, Timestepping__: You will learn chemistry schemes and different time stepping schemes. *(Learning objectives 9, 11)*
+- __Tuesday: Intro to chemistry, timestepping and discretization of diffusive terms__: You will learn chemistry schemes and different time stepping schemes.
+Moreover, the discretization of Laplace/Poisson equations. *(Learning objectives 9, 11)*
-- __Wednesday: Discretization, grids and radiative transfer__: You will learn to have a gridded solution as well as learn finite volume methods. *(Learning objectives 9, 10)*
+- __Wednesday: Radiative transfer and advective schemes__: You will learn to how to model radiative source terms and the discretization of convection terms. *(Learning objectives 9, 10)*
 - __Thursday: Julia programming language and GITM__: You will be introduced to Julia and be introduced to space weather models currently used in the field.
     *(Learning objectives 8, 10)*
-- __Friday: Final Project__: Develop your own 1D Ionosphere model. *(Learning
+- __Friday: Final project__: Develop your own 1D Ionosphere model. *(Learning
     objectives 11)*

 How to Succeed in this Course